Richardaeld/Fat_Racoon_Kitchen/README.md

     + Caused by:
         + Forms having the same Flask route and relying on an `if` statement to sort them properly.
     + Fix:
-        + Created an additional route for updating a recipe, so both create and update each had separate routes.
+        + Created an additional route for updating a recipe, so both create and update each have separate routes.
 + Email's JS validation wouldn't validate.
     + Caused by:
         + `type: email` was preventing the regex from functioning properly.